JOO200/BetonQuest/docs/13-Info-for-developers.md

 ## Listening to BetonQuest (Bukkit) events

 BetonQuest calls Bukkit events on a few occasions: when a conversation is started, finished and when an option is selected.
-You can find these events in `pl.betoncraft.betonquest.api` package and use them in your plugins.
+You can find these events in `pl.betoncraft.betonquest_old.api` package and use them in your plugins.
 If you need any additional events just open and issue on GitHub or send me a pull request.

 ## Debugging